 Confirmed death: COVID is listed as cause of death or contributing factor on the death certificate and the case has a positive COVID test.

 Suspect death: COVID is not listed as a contributing factor on the death certificate (but wasn’t ruled out as cause of death) and the person died after testing positive for COVID within 28 days.

-Updated May 14.
-This data will be updated daily Monday through Friday.
+Updated July 29.
+This data will be updated weekly.
 Data submitted to the WA HEALTH database by PeaceHealth Southwest Medical Center and Legacy Salmon Creek Medical Center.
 Data is reflective of the population these facilities serve and is not limited to Clark County residents.
-On Dec.
-3, PeaceHealth St. John Medical Center in Cowlitz County reopened its COVID-19 unit.
-Prior to Dec.
-3, those patients were transferred to PeaceHealth Southwest Medical Center and included in the local hospitalization data.

 *PUIs is persons under investigation for COVID-19 (individuals awaiting test results).